HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

+---
+layout: page
+title: Redis as a graph database for Hydra Agent | Hydraecosystem.org
+---

 # Redis as a graph database for Hydra Agent

 The aim is to implement Redis as a graph database for fast querying process for the hydra client.